Simulating plasma wave propagation on a superconducting quantum chip: Summary

-\emph{Summary.}-- We simulate the scattering of plasma waves from an inhomogeneous medium using a quantum device.
-Our spin-lattice model represents quantum plasma waves using $n$ qubits for $n$ spatial grid points, which results in a circuit with shallow gate depth that can be run on NISQ devices.
+We simulate the scattering of plasma waves from an inhomogeneous medium using a quantum device.
+Our spin-lattice model represents quantum plasma waves using $n$ qubits for $n$ spatial grid points, which results in a circuit with a shallow gate depth of $\CO(n)$ that can be run on NISQ devices.
 While we have only used singly excited spin states, which form an $n$-dimensional subspace of the $2^n$-dimensional Hilbert space, to represent linear plasma waves, more complicated spin excitations can be simulated just as efficiently on quantum computers.
-With more general spin Hamiltonians, for example, with additional $ZZ$ interactions, our approach can be used to simulate more complicated quantum effects for nonlinear plasma waves.
+With more general spin Hamiltonians, for example, with additional $ZZ$ interactions, our approach can be used to simulate nonlinear effects in plasmas, such as electromagnetically induced transparency~\cite{harris1996electromagnetically}, laser-plasma scattering, and modulational instabilities~\cite{Shi24jpp}.

-\emph{Acknowledgement.}-- I.J. and B.S. developed the spin chain model to emulate waves in plasmas and derived the protocol for measuring the dispersion relation.
-Y.S. conceived of the scattering experiments performed in this work.
-B.E. ran the experiments on Rigetti's quantum chips.
-A.P. and B.E. developed the error mitigation techniques used in the experiment.
-B.S. provided theory support, analyzed the experimental results, and wrote the manuscript with contributions and editing from all authors.